Dr. Norma Harper, Dean School of Education

 - Official Course by Course Evaluation (See admissions application packet for approved agencies)

 - Official TOEFL (Students from countries where English is not the primary language will be required to submit a minimum TOEFL score of 550; computer-based score of 213 or internet-based score of 79.)

 - International Student Eligibility Form

 Due to Immigration and Naturalization Service requirements and the necessity of having transcripts evaluated, the deadline for admission applications from International students is one calendar month prior to “registration day” (according to the CSU Academic Calendar) of the academic term of entry.
 Applications received after the deadline may be considered for a future entry term if the applicant desires.
-Students are required to have their academic transcript(s) evaluated by an outside agency prior to admissions acceptance.
-All fees for these services are paid by the student directly to the party or agency providing them.
+Candidates are required to have their academic transcript(s) evaluated by an outside agency prior to admissions acceptance.
+All fees for these services are paid by the candidate directly to the party or agency providing them.
 You may call the Office of Enrollment Services for more information.

-Graduate credits accepted for transfer from other accredited institutions must be completed within the six year period allowed for a master’s degree.
+Graduate credits accepted for transfer from other NCATE accredited institutions must be completed within the six year period allowed for a master’s degree.
 Only coursework completed with a grade of “B” or better will be considered for transfer credit.
 No coursework evaluated by “pass/fail” grades will be accepted.
 No professional development courses will be accepted.

 A maximum of 6 hours will be accepted for transfer credit from other accredited institutions for those seeking a Master of Education in Elementary or Secondary Education.
 A maximum of 9 hours will be accepted for transfer credit from other accredited institutions for those seeking a Master of Education in Administration and Supervision.